 Complaints Under Title IX

 Under Title IX, the college is required to prevent and respond to sex discrimination, which includes gender-based and sexual misconduct against students, faculty, and staff, whether perpetrated by peers or by employees of the institution.
 The Title IX Coordinator is responsible for investigating all forms of gender-based and sexual misconduct.
-Accordingly, members of the college community may file complaints of gender-based or sexual misconduct with the Title IX Coordinator in the Office of Institutional Diversity and Equity (OIDE).
+Accordingly, members of the college community may file complaints of gender-based or sexual misconduct with the Title IX Coordinator in the Office for Equity and Inclusion (OEI).
 You may also file a report online.

 Gender-based and sexual misconduct is any unwanted and unwelcome sexual behavior that significantly interferes with a student’s success or access to educational opportunities at the college.
-A student with a complaint alleging gender-based and sexual misconduct should report it to the Title IX Coordinator.
-Complaints regarding sexual violence (sexual assault, dating/domestic violence, and stalking) may also be reported to the Campus Police Department or the Dean of Students Office.
-Complaints of gender-based or sexual misconduct between Smith College students or where the individual allegedly committing the misconduct is a Smith College student are governed by the Smith College Student Code and applicable state and federal laws.
+A student with a complaint alleging gender-based and sexual misconduct should report it to the Title IX coordinator.
+Complaints regarding sexual violence (sexual assault, dating/domestic violence, and stalking) may also be reported to the Smith College Campus Safety Department or the Dean of Students Office.
+Complaints of sexual misconduct between Smith College students or where the individual allegedly committing the misconduct is a Smith College student are governed by the Smith College Student Code and applicable state and federal laws.

 Faculty and Staff

-A college faculty/staff member with a complaint alleging gender-based or sexual misconduct in violation of Smith College’s policies should utilize the Gender-Based and Sexual Misconduct Policy for employees or Equal Employment Opportunity Policy, depending on the nature of the conduct, to report it to a supervisor or department head, the Associate VP for Human Resources, the Assistant Director of Human Resources, and the Institutional Equity Officer/Title IX Coordinator.
-Complaints of gender-based or sexual misconduct involving faculty or staff or where the individual allegedly committing the misconduct is a Smith College student are governed by the Gender-Based and Sexual Misconduct Policy in the Employee Handbook or Sexual Misconduct Policy for student complainants and applicable state and federal law.
+A college faculty/staff member with a complaint alleging sexual misconduct in violation of Smith College’s policies should utilize the Gender-Based and Sexual Misconduct Policy for employees or Equal Employment Opportunity Policy, depending on the nature of the conduct, to report it to a supervisor or department head, the associate vice president for human resources, the assistant director of human resources, and the director of equal opportunity and compliance/Title IX coordinator.
+Complaints of sexual misconduct involving faculty or staff or where the individual allegedly committing the misconduct is a Smith College student are governed by either the Gender-Based and Sexual Misconduct Policy in the Employee Handbook or Sexual Misconduct Policy for student complainants and applicable state and federal law.

 Individuals experiencing harassment or discrimination always have the right to file a formal grievance with government authorities.
 To do so, contact: